SAP-samples/teched2022-DA160/exercises/ex03/README.md

 11. You now need to enter a Business Name, a Technical Name, and you need to configure the Data Type
 12. For the first column, enter the following details:<br><ul><li>Business - Name Transaction ID</li><li>Technical Name - Transaction_ID</li><li>Data Type - Integer64<br>

-Data Type:</p>
+:bulb: **Tip:** </p>
-:bulb: **Tip:** Please note, that you can change the Data Type simply by clicking on the item in the Data Type column.
+Please note, that you can change the Data Type simply by clicking on the item in the Data Type column.

 13. After you entered the details for the first column, please enter the following additional columns: